lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 What is AI?
 What is intelligence?
 What does the philosophical disucssion of intelligence matter - not much

+AI as a replacement for maangers and rotework.
+Well we alrady know how to replce rotework.
+Automation has been doing that for ages.
+If it is not done already then there are political or business model concerns.
+POlitical means having AI will not easily solve the problem.
+Business model usually means bribery or other thigns you dont want to involve AI in.

+The other reason AI will struggle is lack of feedback.
+In major compaies this is startlingly bad. ball balancing trick.
+THose feedback mechanisms do not work ... outside of a programmable company.
+In fact this is a good *defintion of a programmable company* - the feedback loop is fast enough to be useful.

 Will AI affect the future of work - yes, but not as much as "sky is falling", and not as much as "robotic replacement" because companies nned to be software literte - arranged so that one can iterate over them.
 They need to programmable
 - and if so then you dont need AI.
 You just need to write code.
 But then you get "free interns".

+Role of training data, and journalism.
+How dow e find ground truth in polarised world.
+Well world is always beenpolarised - see, Luther.
+We find it in evidence, in OSINT, in reliable journlism - World Service being simplest example of a massive foot gun for British people.
+I would put Wikipedia as the next battle ground - and how do we deal with that?
+See also text books, and education syllabuses.

 Future Expansion
 ================